 Beginning October 1, all trainees on T and similar grants (T32, T15, TL1, R25, etc.) and K12/KL2 scholars must have an ORCID ID linked to their eRA Commons profile to be appointed to their training grant.
-The requirement will extend to all K awardees beginning January 25, 2020.
+The requirement will extend to all K and F awardees beginning January 25, 2020.

 Yes, this is yet another place to put your vita and set of login credentials to maintain.
 However, it’s fairly painless, with methods to auto-import publications and grants, and a way to enter a PMID/ArXiv ID/DOI or grant number if the imports don’t catch all of them.
 Once you’ve connected your profile to the various databases such as Scopus and European PubMed Central, they will automatically update with your new papers, providing you included your ORCID ID when you submitted the paper.

 Did I mention it’s going to be required to get training grant money from NIH?

 Another excellent reason to set up an ORCID ID, especially for all the Smiths and Joneses out there, is that it vastly improves the discoverability of your work.
 Searching PubMed by ORCID ID rather than a common name will return only the papers by that person.

 Visit ORCID and choose “Register for an ORCID ID.”

 Fill out your employment, education, honors, membership, and service.
 If desired, you can choose to only show some of your entries to the public.

 Next, add the grants, contracts, and awards you’ve received.
 These can be from any federal agency or foundations.
 The UberWizard application will try to match you to grants in its database.